ISO 9001:2015 Clause 4 Context of the Organization

 - XYZ Manufacturing located in London, England, producing machined components in the aerospace and automotive industry within Europe.

 - XYZ Consultants located in offices in Europe, Asia, and North American provide Information Technology Support to companies in any industry.

 - XYZ Computing provides software development services to companies in the automotive and heavy machinery industries within North and South America.

 - XYZ Industries is a division of XYZ International that operates in Indonesia and provides paper products to the Asian market.

-- the organization’s main processes for its product realisation or service delivery activities (such as design, manufacture and delivery), for the product lines that are covered,
+- the organization’s main processes for its product realization or service delivery activities (such as design, manufacture, and delivery), for the product lines that are covered,

 - any ISO 9001 requirement that has been excluded